chg-training/chg-training-resources/docs/population_genetics/plotting_haplotypes/README.md

 First, we could order the haplotypes (i.e. grouping similar haplotypes) which will help to bring out the 'haplotype structure'.
 We'll do this in [a moment](#ordering-the-haplotypes).

 Second, instead of plotting reference and non-reference alleles, it would be nice to plot ancestral and non-ancestral (i.e. 'derived') alleles.
 Then we'd be looking at mutations directly.
-(We'll skip this for now.)
+(We'll skip this for now., although [ancestral allele calls are available](https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/pilot_data/technical/reference/ancestral_alignments/), so it's possible in principle.)

 The third thing it would be nice to do is plot the variants on reference sequence coordinates, with genes on there...